DEck13/postshock/README.md

 # postshock
-AN R package to implement post-shock forecasting methodology using an intercept correction modeling framework
+A R package to implement post-shock forecasting methodology using an intercept correction modeling framework